-Indonesian timber products covered by the FLEGT licensing scheme must now have a FLEGT license to access the EU market, and EU companies buying timber with a valid FLEGT license can consider it legal for the sake of compliance with the EU Timber Regulation.
+Indonesian timber products covered by the FLEGT licensing scheme must now have a FLEGT licence to access the EU market, and EU companies buying timber with a valid FLEGT licence can consider it legal for the sake of compliance with the EU Timber Regulation.

-First shipment ceremony FLEGT License Indonesia, Indonesian Legal Wood (Sistem Verifikasi Legalitas Kayu) Twitter account.
+First shipment ceremony FLEGT Licence Indonesia, Indonesian Legal Wood (Sistem Verifikasi Legalitas Kayu) Twitter account

-FLEGT licenses are a key component of Indonesia’s Voluntary Partnership Agreement (VPA) with the EU, which encourages governance and legal reforms so that the legality of timber can be guaranteed.
+FLEGT licences are a key component of Indonesia’s Voluntary Partnership Agreement (VPA) with the EU, which encourages governance and legal reforms so that the legality of timber can be guaranteed.

 Emily Unwin, Head of ClientEarth’s Climate and Forests Programme, said: